ibm-cloud-docs/watsonxdata/known_issues.md

 When CBR (Context-Based Restrictions) is enabled, ingestion jobs fail.
 Additionally, other operations that require metastore administrator access also fail.
 Ingestion and admin-level operations work as expected when CBR is disabled.

-## CBR does not work for account-scoped lite instances
+## CBR does not work for lite instances
 {: #known_issue54941_1}

+## Text2Action skills fail for authorization when CBR is enabled
+{: #known_issue54697}

+When CBR is enabled for a user account, the orchestrate tools used by Lakehouse Assistant are excluded from the AMS whitelist.
+As a result, all console API calls involved in admin operations are blocked by AMS, causing Text2Action skills to fail authorization.

 ## Access denied error in Presto and Spark queries when Hadoop Ranger service is integrated
 {: #known_issue54244}